fourjuaneight/fourjuaneight/README.md

 # About Me :
 Hi, I'm Juan and I like websites.
 Most of my time is spent making them for strangers online.
-I work as a Senior Full-Stack Developer over at [Big Pixel](https://thebigpixel.net).
+I work as a Senior Full-Stack Engineer over at [Big Pixel](https://thebigpixel.net).
 When I'm not working, I'm usually still coding.
 Though these days I've been going through my Steam backlog thanks to the Steam Deck.

 - Links are over on the left (top on mobile?) if you want to reach out.
 - If you're interested in what I'm currently messing around with, take a look at my pinned repos underneath.